-The Operational Risk Framework is used to identify, monitor, measure and report all material operational risks related to important business services, processes and business activities in order to ensure the level of risk exposure is maintained within the agreed appetite.
+The operational risk framework is used to identify, monitor, measure and report all material operational risks related to important business services, processes and business activities in order to ensure the level of risk exposure is maintained within the agreed appetite.
 Each business area maintains a risk profile to track their risk exposure, stored centrally within the Group risk system.
-Business risk owners have a responsibility to regularly identify, assess, measure, monitor and maintain the risks and controls to which their business area is subject to.
-As a minimum, all risk profile owners must complete a six monthly review of their risk profile.
+Business risk owners have a responsibility to regularly identify, assess, measure, monitor and maintain the risks and controls to which their business area is subject.
+As a minimum, all risk profile owners must complete a six-monthly review of their risk profile to evidence that risks are being assessed and managed effectively against risk appetite.